GeneralizedLearningUtilities/SuperGLU/README.md

 ## Development

 ### Java Module
-The corresponding code can be found within java_module directory.
-The java build is powered by Apache Maven and instructions can be found [here](java_module/readme.md)
+The corresponding code can be found within java_maven directory.
+The java build is powered by Apache Maven and instructions can be found [here](java_maven/readme.md)

 ### Javascript Module
 The corresponding code can be found within javascript_module directory.
 Instructions on how to build & test the module,